• Home

 Some fakes are easy to spot, especially when you have an authentic 1986 Fleer common card nearby to compare.

-But if you want a complete guide to figuring out whether your 1986 Fleer Jordan is a fake start here.
-And then read this guide for even more help in identifying a Jordan Fleer Rookie.
+But if you want a complete guide to figuring out whether your 1986 Fleer Jordan is a fakestart here.
+Then, read this guide for even more help in identifying a Jordan Fleer Rookie.

-Below, I've marked up a few areas on the back of an authentic 1986 Fleer Jordan which are key spots to examine.
+Below, I’ve marked up key spots to examine on the back of an authentic 1986 Fleer Jordan.

 One of the more notable and often unknown markings on a real Jordan rookie is the little dot on the bottom half of the card.

-If you look at the CORP text on the bottom of the card and focus on the RP and move higher to the pink background--there is a little tiny white blemish found on all Jordan rookie cards.
-Under microscope it almost looks as if someone chipped off a part of the card.
+If you look at the CORP text on the bottom of the card, focus on the RP, and move higher to the pink background, you will see a tiny white blemish found on all Jordan rookie cards.
+Under a microscope, it almost looks as if someone chipped off a part of the card.

-In addition, there are many counterfeiters that have gone as far to insert fake Jordan rookie cards in altered or fake grading cases.
-For help identifying Jordan rookie cards in fake 'flips', read this resource guide
+In addition, many counterfeiters have gone as far as inserting fake Jordan rookie cards in altered or fake grading cases.
+For help identifying Jordan rookie cards in fake ‘flips,’ read this resource guide

 fake-jordan-fake-flip